userfrosting/learn/pages/11.asset-management/02.asset-bundles/docs.md

 By convention, CSS bundles should be named with the `css/` prefix.
 The assets for a Javascript bundle must be defined under the `styles` key in your bundle.

 >>>> Generally speaking, it is a good idea to define your Javascript and CSS resources in separate bundles.
-The `options` key in both types of bundles is required, and it tells [gulp-bundle-assets](https://github.com/dowjones/gulp-bundle-assets) how to construct the `build/bundle.result.json` file for linking to [compiled assets](/asset-management/compiled-assets).
+The `options` key in both types of bundles is required, and it tells [gulp-bundle-assets](https://github.com/dowjones/gulp-bundle-assets) how to construct the schema file for linking to [compiled assets](/asset-management/compiled-assets).

 ## Rendering bundles